barthuijgen/factorio-mods/spawn-belt/README.md

 Connect the spawn belt using a red or green wire and send a signal to it, it will spawn the item with the highest signal count, regardless of green/red color.

+## Measure throughput

+Placing a chest behind the void belt will automatically fill it with the contents that the belt cleared in the last second, showing a rough throughput per second.
+This can also be achieved with smart circuitry logic and a lamp-display but this is the most compact solution I could find.

 # Changelog

+### 1.0.10

+- Recoloured the void-belt to be red
+- When placing a chest after a void-belt it will contain the items cleared in the last second
+- Removed the default item "iron-ore", when placed spawn belts now do nothing.

 ### 1.0.9